kubos/kubos/docs/sdk-docs/sdk-upgrading.rst

 New updates will be announced to the Kubos community and the new releases will be published through GitHub.
-If there are any special steps required to upgrade to the newest releast, they will be listed in the release details.
+If there are any special steps required to upgrade to the newest release, they will be listed in the release details.

 Upgrading the Vagrant Box